chipsalliance/chisel/docs/src/explanations/connectable.md

 ChiselStage.emitVerilog(new Example12())
 ```

 The second example will use a static cast and `.waive(_.bits)` to connect them as `MyReadyValid`.
 Note that because the static cast does not change the Chisel type, the connection finds that both consumer and producer have a `bits` field.
 This means that since they are structurally equivalent, they match and are connected.
-The `waive(_.bits)` does nothing, because the `bits` are not dangling nor unassigned.
+The `waive(_.bits)` does nothing, because the `bits` are not dangling nor unconnected.